kikipoulet/JsBridgeDotnet/README.md

 - Use **MVVM patterns** you already know from WPF development
 - Avoid the complexity of full client-server architectures for desktop apps

+### Cross Platform

+The potential for cross platform is great, as it could easily extend to :

+- Maui.net + HybridWebView + React Native for web (Exploit the infinite controls ecosystem of React Native + React)
+- SignalR for a web app
 ---